jcalixte/rnrps/article/article.md

 In this tutorial, I will show you how to create a live game with data updating on multiple devices.

-For this, let's make a game!
-A game where players can fight against each other in live.
+Let's start with a game!
+A game in which players are able to play together in live.
 Let's make a live `Rock - Paper - Scissors` game.
-Well, it is already programmed [here](https://github.com/jcalixte/rnrps), so we only see cool stuff 😄.
+Well, I've already programmed it [here](https://github.com/jcalixte/rnrps) so we can focus straight away on the cool stuff 😄.

 This is a perfect opportunity to see how to build live data syncs in a mobile app with CouchDb.
-Of course, there are many more use cases with these two technologies but it is a good start.
+Of course, you'll be able to exploit these two technologies in many more use cases but this is a good way to start.

 Thanks to CouchDb, we do not need to build any backend!
 In the end, we will have a React Native app connected to a local CouchDb database.
-With this game, we can focus on the essential parts: the live sync & update on our React component.
+This basic game will help us concentrate on the essentials parts: the live sync & update on our React component.
 Feel free to explore components to understand how it is displayed.
 Let's get ready!

 ## 1. Overview

 ### Rock-Paper-Scissors

-What will do exactly our online game?
+What exactly will our online game be able to do?

-Two players will play the famous Rock-Paper-Scissors and join a game with its id.
-Other users will be able to join the game and be spectators.
-These games will update whenever a player plays a round.
-Finally, we will display the score.
+The famous and popular Rock-Paper-Scissors will be played by two people, joining with the game's id.
+Other users will also be able to join the game as spectators.
+Each round, the app will update the game and at the end display the final score.

 Here a quick demo of what a player will see.